Below you'll find the guidelines for all moderators on Duolingo. Wonder who the moderators are or how to become one? Check out this article.

 Duolingo Community Moderator Guidelines

-As a community moderator you are volunteering to help grow Duolingo into one of the largest language learning communities in the world.
+As a Forum moderator, you are volunteering for one of the largest language learning communities in the world.
 We at Duolingo see you as a leader and a main contributor to the language discussions.
-The primary purpose is not to police others, and we encourage you to take an active role posting relevant content and contributing to discussions in order to set the tone for the types of conversations you yourself would like to see more of.
+The primary purpose is not to police others, but to take an active role posting relevant content and contributing to discussions in order to set the tone for the types of conversations you yourself would like to see more of.

 Things we encourage Duolingo moderators to: